PLATE HEAT EXCHANGERS

 The image shows the path made by the hot and cold fluid.

 The brazing material carries out the function both of the gaskets and the frame.

 These exchangers are generally used with chevron corrugated plates, which are assembled alternating the corrugation directions in order to create a lattice contact.

 The crossing points between the corrugations of two coupled plates form a dense network of contact points that confer pressure tightness and induce swirling streams that improve heat exchange.

 In this way, the turbulence of the fluids is high even at low nominal input speeds and the flow passes from laminar to turbulent for low flow rates.

-The figure shows a cross section of an exchanger with 8 plates in total (6 of which are useful for heat exchange) in which the 3 channels used for the passage of the refrigerant fluid (in yellow) and the 4 for water (in blue) are seen.
+The figure shows a cross section of an exchanger with 8 plates in total (6 of which are useful for heat exchange) in which the 3 channels used for the passage of the refrigerant fluid (in light blue) and the 4 for water (in red) are seen.

 It is immediately noticeable that the path made by the fluids is chaotic, in fact, the cross section varies continuously.